The ordinary acts we practice every day at home are of more importance to the soul than their simplicity might suggest.

 It is my belief that there is a path from burden to Joy for every Alzheimer's caregiver.

 Many new cargivers cringe or get angry when they first read those words.
 Some disagree.

 I understand how they might feel.
-I walked in their shoes.
+I walked in their shoes for 8.5 years, 3,112 days.
 During one two year period near the beginning my mother did not smile or laugh once.

-To me, it felt like I was being emotional tortured.
+To me, it felt like I was being emotionally tortured.

 I also felt like I was being tested.